 - Students will research and documented a questions, ideas and topics of personal interest in responsive mobile environments and related to the theme.

-Each week will offer:
+Each investigation will offer:

 - Skills: labs will develop students skills in preparing responsive mobile environments and cover hardware, software, electronics and other lab skills.

-Students will complete a bi-weekly creative exercise to develop conceptual understanding, refine and acquire skills and receive feedback on their ideas.
+Students will complete a regular creative exercise to develop conceptual understanding, refine and acquire skills and receive feedback on their ideas.
 Students will also be expected to complete a report on a topic of interest to them and relating to responsive mobile environments to demonstrate their review and understanding of the space.

 Application (4-5 weeks)